-Top 10 Omicron updates: Older citizens to get booster doses if they got second shot nine months ago
+Top 10 Omicron updates: Delhi reports 331 new Covid cases – highest in more than six months

 - Sharma on Monday also said that children between 15-18 years can register for vaccination on the CoWIN portal from January 1.

 - India on Monday morning reported the highest single-day rise of Omicron infections with 156 new cases, according to health ministry data.
 With this, the tally rose to 578 since cases of the new variant were first reported in the country on December 2.
+By Monday evening, Kerala reported 19 more cases of the new variant as the state’s Omicron tally rose to 57, News18 reported.
+Goa also reported the first case of the new variant as an eight-year-old boy, who arrived in the state from United Kingdom, was found to be infected by the Omicron strain, PTI reported.
+Manipur also reported an Omicron case on Monday, becoming the first state in the North East to do so, reported the Hindustan Times.

+- The Kerala government on Monday imposed a night curfew in the state from December 30 to January 2, NDTV reported.
+The restrictions will stay effective between 10 pm and 5 am on these days, which means that no New Year celebrations will be allowed at midnight.

 - The Union Ministry of Home Affairs extended the coronavirus directive issued under the Disaster Management Act up to January 31, 2022.
 The ministry has requested mandatory covering of face in public, no spitting in public places, encouraging work from home and practicing physical distancing.

-- Union Health Secretary Rajesh Bhushan will brief the Election Commission on Monday about the Covid-19 situation in the country, The Indian Express reported.
-Last week, the Allahabad High Court had requested the Election Commission to postpone the upcoming Assembly elections because of the Omicron variant.
+Meanwhile, in a letter to all states and Union Territories, the home ministry has asked to impose “need-based” restrictions on public movement during the festive season, The Indian Express reported.

 - A night curfew will come into effect in Delhi from 11 pm on Monday amid the spread of the Omicron variant.
 Government officials, judges, medical personnel, pregnant women and patients, people on their way to buy essential items, media persons, and those going to or returning from railway stations, bus stops and airports will be exempted from the curfew, the Delhi Disaster Management Authority said.